italia-opensource/awesome-italia-opensource/CONTRIBUTING.md

 ### How To Contribute with PRs

-The new project must be added to the `/data` folder using a dedicated file in `snake_case.json` format.
+The new project must be added to the `/data` folder using a dedicated file in `kebab-case.json` format.
 Subsequently, the `README.md` file is automatically generated, so you don't have to edit it manually.
+Projects entered must be maintained and have guidelines and/or documentation for use

 1. Open `./data` directory
 2. Add a new JSON file for the new project (file name should be a slugified version of the project name)